Current Topics in Biotechnology 4A option BIOL4021

 By the end of the course, students will be able to:

 ■ Discuss the strategies and principles used for the production of important biotechnological commodities including vaccines and protein therapeutics;

-■ Critically evaluate the advantages and limitations of the approaches used in modern biotechnology;
+■ Critically evaluate the advantages and limitations associated with current approaches in biotechnology;

 Minimum Requirement for Award of Credits